A higher order numerical method for singularly perturbed elliptic problems with characteristic boundary layers: Introduction

-In passing, it is worth noting that the standard energy norm {\footnote{$\Vert u\Vert ^2_E:= \ve \Vert u_x \Vert ^2_{L^2} + \ve \Vert u_y \Vert ^2_{L^2} + \Vert u \Vert _{L^2}^2,\ \Vert u \Vert ^2_{L^2}:= \int _\Omega z^2 d \Omega, \ $}} for problem (\ref{cont-problem}) and the $L^2$-norm are not appropriate norms \cite{seb+HG} to identify the presence of these characteristic layers.
-A suitable balanced norm \cite{seb+HG} could be used to avoid this defect, but by using the global pointwise norm $\Vert \cdot \Vert $ one avoids this issue altogether.
+However, this balanced norm will not be an appropriate norm for the remaining corner layer functions $w_{ES}, w_{EN}$.
+By using the global pointwise norm $\Vert \cdot \Vert $ one avoids this defect in these $L^2$-based norms altogether.

 Shishkin \cite{shish89}, \cite{shish97} proved that, on a uniform mesh, no discretization will be parameter-uniform (in $\Vert \cdot\Vert $) for the above class of singularly perturbed parabolic problems, due to the presence (in general) of characteristic layers in the solution $z$.
 This negative result also holds for the class of elliptic problems \cite{shish97} specified in (\ref{cont-problem}).
 In addition, Shishkin \cite{shish88} introduced piecewise-uniform meshes (now commonly called Shishkin meshes) which can be incorporated into a numerical method to produce parameter-uniform numerical methods both for problem (\ref{cont-problem}) and for a wide class of singularly perturbed problems \cite{fhmos}.
-Below we will also use these Shishkin meshes to generate a numerical method that is parameter-uniform and of order higher than one for problem (\ref{cont-problem}).
+Below we will also use these Shishkin meshes to generate a numerical method that is parameter-uniform and of order higher than order one for problem (\ref{cont-problem}).